 Irina, her husband, and 2-years old daughter moved to Phoenix Arizona in 2012.
 For the past years, she was working at Southwest Classical Dance Institute, teaching and choreographing for several schools in the valley such as Arizona School of Classical Ballet, Center Point Dance, Dance Connection 2, Impact Dance, Studio 3, and Dance Republic to name a few.
 In March of 2014, Irina and Hagop took over ASCB and became the directors of the school.

 Since 2015, Irina has had numerous wins with her choreographiy taking first overall at many competitions.
 Also she has had many wins at the Youth America Grand Prix competition and have been invited to the New York City Finals multiple times.
-In 2017, her choreography 'Dle Yaman" took 1st place as well as receiving the Judge's Choice Award for poetic vision at KAR Dance Competition.
+In 2017, her choreography 'Dle Yaman" took 1st place, as well as receiving the Judge's Choice Award for poetic vision at KAR Dance Competition.
 This same choreography has been recognized by YAGP and was invited to the New York City Finals in 2018.
-At the 2018 YAGP New York City finals she will be taking multiple soloists to compete.
+At the 2018 YAGP New York City finals she took multiple soloists to compete.
 At the 2018 Tallinn International Ballet Competition her choreography "The Beast in Me" won 3rd place, the dancer was chosen to perform at the Gala and has been invited to the YAGP New York City Finals 2018.
 In 2019 she received "Best Choreography Award Winner at WBAC Grand Prix International Ballet Competition.